 And these characteristics are just some of the benefits of meditating.

-It’s easy to do something when it goes well all the time and we experience immediate benefits.
-However, it’s not so easy to come back again and again if the results are not what we wanted.
-It would be very easy to just stop practicing.
+It’s easy to do something when it goes well all the time and you get to experience immediate benefits.
+However, it’s not so easy to come back again and again if the results are not what you wanted or expected.
+In fact, it would be very easy to just stop practicing.

-So, practice!
-And when you can become comfortable observing your emotions as they occur, without attachment and judgment, your lives will begin to transform and everything else will start falling into place.
+So, continue to practice!
+And when you become comfortable with observing your emotions as they occur, without attachment and judgment, your life will begin to transform and everything will begin effortlessly falling into place for you.

-And remember that it’s in the struggle (the unpleasant emotions, etc.) where the real transformation is taking place.
+Remember… It’s in the struggle (the releasing of unpleasant emotions, etc.) where the real transformation is taking place.

-Because if you just experience pleasantness all the time, there is no incentive to grow beyond it.
-And therefore, you should enjoy your emotions, even the unpleasant ones…..
+Because… If you just experience pleasantness all the time, there is no incentive for you to grow beyond it.
+And therefore, you should learn to enjoy your emotions, even the unpleasant ones… because they are all enabling you to grow and evolve.

 Final Thoughts

-To sum up: We get emotional during meditation because we have been suppressing emotional ‘stuff’ and it is not coming to the surface to be exposed.
+To sum up: You get emotional during meditation because you have been suppressing emotional ‘stuff’ instead of allowing it to come to the surface to be appropriately processed.

-Feeling our suppressed emotional baggage is a good thing.
-And you should view it as beneficial progress on your meditation journey.
+Feeling your suppressed emotional baggage is a good thing.
+And you should view it as a beneficial progress on your meditation journey.

-The best practice is to experience your emotions without judgment and just let them work their way through you.
+The best practice is to experience your emotions without judgment and just let them work their way through you in their own good time.

-And after your session, take a moment to thank yourself and appreciate the release of unwanted energy that has happened.
+After your session, take a moment to thank yourself for practicing and appreciate the release of any unwanted energy/emotion that has happened.

-So, your meditation practice, which you may have started just to feel better, becomes a beneficial life-changing tool.
+So, your meditation practice, which you may have begun just so you could feel better has now become a beneficial life-changing tool.
+Therefore…